-- residential and retail tenancies disputes
+- retail tenancy disputes

 - sale and ownership of real property, and

-- use or flow of water between properties.
+- use or flow of water between properties

 The Administrative Division deals with applications from people seeking review of government and other bodies’ decisions that affect them.
 These include decisions relating to: